Visual perception: Early studies

 The second school advocated the so-called 'intromission' approach which sees vision as coming from something entering the eyes representative of the object.
 With its main propagator Aristotle (De Sensu), and his followers, this theory seems to have some contact with modern theories of what vision really is, but it remained only a speculation lacking any experimental foundation.

-(In eighteenth-century England, Isaac Newton, John Locke, and others, carried the intromission theory of vision forward by insisting that vision involved a process in which rays—composed of actual corporeal matter—emanated from seen objects and entered the seer's mind/sensorium through the eye's aperture.)
+The most decisive development of the intromission theory came from the work of the 11th-century scholar Ibn al-Haytham (Alhazen).
+In his Book of Optics (Kitāb al-Manāẓir, c.
+1021), he rejected both the extramission theory of Euclid and Ptolemy and the purely speculative account of Aristotle.
+Through systematic experimentation, he demonstrated that vision occurs when light rays reflected from objects enter the eye, where they are focused by the lens onto the retina.
+This empirical approach marked a turning point: Alhazen not only provided the first correct explanation of vision in terms of intromission but also introduced experimental methods that influenced later European scholars such as Roger Bacon, Kepler, and eventually Newton.

 Both schools of thought relied upon the principle that "like is only known by like", and thus upon the notion that the eye was composed of some "internal fire" that interacted with the "external fire" of visible light and made vision possible.
 Plato makes this assertion in his dialogue Timaeus (45b and 46b), as does Empedocles (as reported by Aristotle in his De Sensu, DK frag.
 B17).

 Alhazen (965 – c.
 1040) carried out many investigations and experiments on visual perception, extended the work of Ptolemy on binocular vision, and commented on the anatomical works of Galen.
 He was the first person to explain that vision occurs when light bounces on an object and then is directed to one's eyes.

 Leonardo da Vinci (1452–1519) is believed to be the first to recognize the special optical qualities of the eye.
 He wrote "The function of the human eye ... was described by a large number of authors in a certain way.
 But I found it to be completely different."
 His main experimental finding was that there is only a distinct and clear vision at the line of sight—the optical line that ends at the fovea.
 Although he did not use these words literally he actually is the father of the modern distinction between foveal and peripheral vision.

 Isaac Newton (1642–1726/27) was the first to discover through experimentation, by isolating individual colors of the spectrum of light passing through a prism, that the visually perceived color of objects appeared due to the character of light the objects reflected, and that these divided colors could not be changed into any other color, which was contrary to scientific expectation of the day.